awsdocs/aws-iot-docs/developerguide/provision-template.md

 }
 ```

-## Fleet provisioning<a name="fleet-provision-template"></a>
+## Fleet Provisioning<a name="fleet-provision-template"></a>

 Fleet provisioning templates are used by AWS IoT to set up cloud and device configuration\.
 These templates use the same parameters and resources as the JITP and bulk registration templates\.
-For more information, see [Provisioning templates](#provision-template)\.
+For more information, see [Provisioning Templates](#provision-template)\.
 Fleet provisioning templates can contain a `Mapping` section and a `DeviceConfiguration` section\.
 You can use intrinsic functions inside a fleet provisioning template to generate device specific configuration\.
 Fleet provisioning templates are named resources and are identified by ARNs \(for example, `arn:aws:iot:us-west-2:1234568788:provisioningtemplate/templateName`\)\.

 ### Mappings<a name="mappings"></a>